 Crime scene: The best detective movies

 What can be said about Breaking Bad that hasn’t been said before?
-This crime drama series has long been considered one of, if not the best television series ever, and will probably continue to be in that conversation until the end of time.
+This crime drama has long been considered one of, if not the best TV series ever, and will probably continue to be in that conversation until the end of time.

 For all the hype and praise Breaking Bad receives, it has to be said, it truly does deserve its place among the pantheons of great drama series.
 The blistering journey of Walter White and his sidekick Jesse Pinkman delivers tension, explosive drama, comedy, and its fair share of emotional moments, too.